The Trouble with Angels (Juice Newton album)

-The Trouble with Angels is the tenth solo studio album by country pop singer Juice Newton.
+The Trouble with Angels is the tenth solo studio album by American country pop singer Juice Newton.
 It was released by River North Records in 1998.
 Newton's previous studio album had been Ain't Gonna Cry (1989).
 After the release of that album she spent several years performing on concert tours and in night clubs.
 The Trouble With Angels marked her return to studio recording after nine years.

 Overview

 Juice Newton began her recording career in 1975 but did not achieve major stardom until the release of her 1981 album Juice.
 The album was a crossover success and yielded three hit singles, "Angel of the Morning", "Queen of Hearts", and "The Sweetest Thing (I've Ever Known)".
 The last of these peaked at number one on the Billboard Country Chart.
 She followed Juice with Quiet Lies (1982), an album that brought her two more hits, "Love's Been a Little Bit Hard on Me" and "Break It to Me Gently", of which the latter earned her the Grammy Award for Best Country Vocal Performance, Female.
 Newton's 1985 album Old Flame was her country breakthrough, spawning three number one hits "You Make Me Want to Make You Mine", "Hurt", and the duet with Eddie Rabbitt "Both to Each Other (Friends & Lovers)" and also three additional Top Ten hits: "Old Flame", "Cheap Love", and "What Can I Do with My Heart".
 After two more albums (Emotion and Ain't Gonna Cry) Newton concentrated more on concert performing.

 In 1998, after an absence of nine years Newton re-united with Richard Landis, the producer of her earlier hits.
 The album that emerged, The Trouble With Angels, came together in a mere three weeks and was recorded over a period of only four days.
 According to Landis, "There were no glitches.
 Juice was a gem to work with, very prepared and professional.
 She recorded differently this time.
 We used to do more stop and start with her vocals.
 This was a much more straight-through performance.
 We made a conscious decision to approach it more organically."
 The album, however, was not a full-fledged comeback, as Newton chose to make new recordings of seven of her earlier hits: "Angel of the Morning", "Ride 'Em Cowboy", "Love's Been a Little Bit Hard on Me", "This Old Flame", "Break It to Me Gently", "Queen of Hearts", and "The Sweetest Thing (I've Ever Known)".
 Some of these contained alternate phrasing and different arrangements.
 Regarding these alterations Newton stated, "I was very aware that you can't recreate the past, and frankly, we had no desire to make a carbon copy.
 The core of what a writer is still is there, but there's always a different interpretation."